bpfel/TexPresentationTemplate/README.md

 # Why

-LaTeX presentations look nice, but setting them up is sometimes not intuitive as in PowerPoint.
+LaTeX presentations look nice, but setting them up is sometimes not as intuitive as in PowerPoint.
 The goal of this project is to define a set of environments to easily set up an educationally useful set of slides.

 # What